IMSY-DKFZ/htc/README.md

 pip install imsy-htc
 ```

 This installs all the required dependencies defined in [`requirements.txt`](./dependencies/requirements.txt).
-The requirements include [PyTorch](https://pytorch.org/), so you may want to install it manually before installing the package in case you have specific needs (e.g. CUDA version).
+The requirements include the default [PyTorch](https://pytorch.org/) version for your system.
+In case you have special requirements on the PyTorch version (e.g. CUDA version), you need to manually install and build the `imsy-htc` package (see below).

 > &#x26a0;&#xfe0f; This framework was developed and tested using the Ubuntu 20.04+ Linux distribution.
 Despite we do provide wheels for Windows and macOS as well, they are not tested.

 > &#x26a0;&#xfe0f; Network training and inference was conducted using an RTX 3090 GPU with 24 GiB of memory.
 It should also work with GPUs which have less memory but you may have to adjust some settings (e.g. the batch size).

 <details close>
-<summary>PyTorch Compatibility</summary>
+<summary>PyTorch Compatibility and Custom Pytorch Versions</summary>

-We cannot provide wheels for all PyTorch versions.
-Hence, a version of `imsy-htc` may not work with all versions of PyTorch due to changes in the ABI.
+Our wheels are bound to the PyTorch ABI used during building of the wheel.
+This usually matches to most recent PyTorch version so if you keep both packages (`imsy-htc` and `torch`) up-to-date, everything should work.
 In the following table, we list the PyTorch versions which are compatible with the respective `imsy-htc` version.

 | `imsy-htc` | `torch` |
 | ---------- | ------- |